Classic Viennese Whirl Biscuits are very simple to make. Topped with a glacé cherry or dipped in chocolate, they make a very charming festive gift!

 - Add the vanilla extract and briefly mix, then sift in the flour, cornflour and baking powder, along with ½ teaspoon fine salt if using unsalted butter.
 Mix until smooth and well combined, The dough should be quite light in texture but hold its shape.

-- Tip the dough into a large piping bag fitted with a medium open star piping tip, Pipe little rosettes and/or fingers on to the lined baking trays, making sure to leave a little space between each one.
-Pop one of the trays in the fridge while you bake the first batch .
-Bake for 10-12 minutes or until very pale golden around the edges, Leave on the baking trays for 5 minutes before transferring to a cooking rack.
-Allow the biscuits to cool completely before decorating with a glacé cherry or dipping in chocolate.
+- Place the dough into a large piping bag fitted with a medium open star piping tip, Pipe little rosettes and/or fingers onto the lined baking trays, making sure to leave a little space between each one.

 - Place the chopped chocolate in a heatproof bowl set over a pan of barely simmering water.
 Allow to melt, stirring occasionally until smooth.